dengsauve/advent-of-code-2020/README.md

 **Day-09**
 First part, easy peasy.
 Second part was a little more tedious, mostly because I thought about recursing the problem the wrong way.

+**Day-10**
+First part was very straightforward, the second part I actually couldn't wrap my mind around how to do this programmatically.
+I'm not ashamed to say that I lifted a solution from reddit's megathread.
+On that note, I resolve to teach myself more about Dynamic Programming and how it applies to this puzzle.

 ## Footnotes